openl2m/openl2m/docs/installation/index.rst

 OpenL2M v2.0 is developed and tested in a Ubuntu 20.04 LTS environment.
 (Previous versions were developed and tested in CentOS Linux v7 and v8 environments.)
 All instructions are related to that.
-However, this should work just fine other distributions.
+However, this should work just fine on other distributions as long as the requirements are met.

 .. toctree::
    :maxdepth: 1